ondercsn/EmailVerifier/README.md

 Most of the services and websites send a confirmation link after singup

-This simple script automatically logs in the email account, checks and returns confirmation link
+This simple application logs in email account using imap and fetches spesific keys from mail body, such as confirmation link, validation code etc

 It's usefull for confirming mass signup/registration operations.